B0XE2/Discord-bot-TOS-Privacy-policty/README.md

 📄 Terms of Service (ToS)
 Codon Studios Bot - Terms of Service
-Effective Date: [Insert Date]
+Effective Date: [3/18]

 1. Acceptance of Terms
-By using Codon Studios Bot ("the Bot"), you agree to these Terms of Service.
+By using Codon Studios Bot, you agree to these Terms of Service.
 If you do not agree, please do not use the Bot.

 2. Usage Requirements
 You must comply with Discord’s Terms of Service and Community Guidelines.